ssup2ket/.github/README.md

 * **API** - ssup2ket services support **HTTP** and **gRPC** as APIs.
 HTTP API is provided for external clients, and gRPC API is provided for use between ssup2ket services.
 HTTP is defined through [OpenAPI 3.0](https://www.openapis.org/) and exposed through swagger.

+* **Healthz endpoint** - ssup2ket services supports the "/healthz" endpoint that can check the operating status of the service.
+The "/healthz" endpoint is used when configuring the liveness/readiness probe on K8s cluster.

+* **Gracefully shutdown** - ssup2ket services supports gracefully shutdown to minimize deployment impact.
+K8s sends **SIGTERM** signal to notify the app of termination before the app termination.
+Therefore, when ssup2ket services receive a sigterm signal, they terminate the service gracefully.

 * **Log** - ssup2ket services output the log in **plain text** format for easy debugging in a personal development environment, and output the log in **JSON** format for easy parsing when operating in K8s Cluster.
 Logs of ssup2ket services are collected by [Fluentd](https://www.fluentd.org/) and stored in [Elastic Search](https://www.elastic.co/elasticsearch/).
 All request related logs output TraceID based on OpenTracing to make it easy to trace the request.

 * **Metric** - Metrics of ssup2ket services are collected through [Prometheus](https://prometheus.io/) and exporter, and visualized through [Grafana](https://grafana.com/).

 * **CI/CD** - ssup2ket services use CI/CD for stable service distribution.
 CI (Continuous Integration) is performed through [Github Actions](https://github.com/features/actions) and CD (Continuous Deployment) is performed through [ArgoCD](https://argo-cd.readthedocs.io/en/stable/).

-* **Gracefully shutdown** - Ssup2ket services supports gracefully shutdown to minimize deployment impact.
-K8s sends **SIGTERM** signal to notify the app of termination before the app termination.
-Therefore, when ssup2ket services receive a sigterm signal, they terminate the service gracefully.